‘Black Panther’ sequel scores 2nd biggest debut of 2022

 Superhero films have fared well during the pandemic, but none yet have reached the heights of “Spider-Man: No Way Home,” which opened to $260.1 million in Dec.
 2021.
 Other big launches include “Doctor Strange in the Multiverse of Madness” ($187.4 million in May), “Thor: Love and Thunder” ($144.2 million in July) and “The Batman” ($134 million in March).

-“Wakanda Forever” is first film to open over $100 million since “Thor” in July, which has been difficult for exhibitors that are already dealing with a calender that has about 30% fewer wide releases than in a normal year.
+“Wakanda Forever” is the first film to open over $100 million since “Thor” in July, which has been difficult for exhibitors that are already dealing with a calendar that has about 30% fewer wide releases than in a normal year.

 Holdovers populated the rest of the top five, as no film dared launch nationwide against a Marvel behemoth.
 Second place went to the DC superhero “Black Adam,” with $8.6 million, bringing its domestic total to $151.1 million.
 “Ticket to Paradise” landed in third, in weekend four, with $6.1 million.
 The Julia Roberts and George Clooney romantic comedy has made nearly $150 million worldwide.
 “Lyle, Lyle, Crocodile” and “Smile” rounded out the top five with $3.2 million and $2.3 million, respectively.